Skip to navigation Skip to content

 • Allocate a set time each day for worrying and leave the rest of the day free of obsessions and compulsions.
 When thoughts or urges come to mind, write them down and wait until the “worry time” to do them.

-More ideas via Better Health Channel.
+More ideas can be explored on the Better Health Channel.

 It may be helpful to learn more about OCD by reading websites like this one, information sheets from health professionals, and talking to professionals and other people who have OCD (or family members with OCD), either through support groups or online forums.